-Topography of the study area ranges from sea level to over 5000 meters, and land cover includes bare, wetlands, tundra, shrubs, deciduous and coniferous trees, glaciers, and ice sheets (Fig 1).
-Air temperatures over the entire domain are typically well below 0 °C for much of the fall, winter, and spring months, and the northernmost regions spend considerable time in darkness during winter.
-Near-surface temperature inversions are common throughout the snow-covered Arctic (e.g., Mernild and Liston 2010).
+Climatologically, air temperatures over the entire domain are typically well below 0°C for much of the fall, winter, and spring months, with the northernmost regions spending considerable time in winter darkness.
+Nearsurface temperature inversions are common throughout the snow-covered Arctic (e.g., Mernild and Liston 2010).
 The associated thermal stability inhibits vertical mixing and produces variable local and regional climates.
-This, in combination with local and regional terrain influences, can produce local and regional meteorological and snow conditions that are much more elaborate than coarse-scale patterns (e.g., Lynch et al., 2001; Liston and Sturm 2002; Taras et al. 2002).
+This, in combination with local and regional terrain influences, can produce local and regional meteorological and snow conditions that are much more complex than coarse-scale patterns (e.g., Lynch et al. 2001; Liston and Sturm 2002; Taras et al. 2002).
 The fall, winter, and spring snow seasons in this domain can range from less than 30 days to over 300 days each year.
-On average, each year the simulation domain has 215 days with snow on the ground.
 Snow can begin accumulating as early as 1 September, and it can be 1 July before it melts completely.